Cedar Point Halloweekends with Kids

-Last year we did Hexed Spellbound with our 11 year old 6th grader.
+In 2017 we did Hexed Spellbound with our 11 year old 6th grader.
 She found the puzzles too easy – part of it may be that we were paired with a family with younger children.

-Last year, we did the Fearground Freakshow on Sunday afternoon.
+In 2016, we did the Fearground Freakshow on Sunday afternoon.
 This is where the clowns and other carnival “freaks” live.
 There are a few bangs and people jumping out – but they don’t touch you.
 We did visit on Sunday afternoon when it was still light out.
 Even though it was an inside attraction, knowing it was daytime helped my daughter.

 This year, my daughter wanted to skip all haunted attractions except walking through Frontiertown and Frontier Trail.